 Carnival season officially starts much earlier, on November 11th at 11:11 am.
-At this time people celebrate the beginning of what is often referred to as the “fifth” (Carnival) season.
+At this time, people celebrate the beginning of what is often referred to as the “fifth” (Carnival) season.
 In the weeks leading up to the festivities, Carnival clubs meet to discuss upcoming performances, costumes, and parades.
-The undisputed Carnival capital is Cologne, followed by Düsseldorf and Mainz.
+Cologne is the undisputed Carnival capital of Germany, followed by Düsseldorf and Mainz.
 In these cities, Carnival traditionally kicks off on Thursday with a “Women’s Carnival” (Weiberfastnacht).
 On this unofficial holiday, women dress up in costumes and misbehave in harmless ways and symbolically take control for a day.
 A popular tradition is to cut off men’s ties and leave only a short stump of this token of masculinity.
 In return, they usually reward their male victims with a peck on the cheek.

 The “Rose Monday” floats in the parade are works of art and portray a variety of themes.
 They usually focus on what is happening in the world at the time of Carnival.
 For example, a float may make fun of a contemporary government leader or a recent political event.
-After the parade wild and free-roaming marchers dressed in crazy costumes (Narrenkostümen) gather in the side streets to continue the celebration.
-Bars stay open through the early hours of morning, and the spirit of Carnival reigns in the streets and public squares, in offices and at home, and above all in places for dancing and drinking.
+After the parade, wild and free-roaming marchers dressed in crazy costumes (Narrenkostümen) gather in the side streets to continue the celebration.
+Bars remain open through the early hours of the morning, and the spirit of Carnival reigns in the streets and public squares!
+Both in offices and at home, and above all in places for dancing and drinking, people celebrate!